 “In order to be a mentor, and an effective one, one must care.
 Mentors help people interpret the world.”

 Quincy Jones points to the powerful influence of musician Ray Charles, while Michael Jackson credited James Brown as his influence.
 The point is clear.
 You would be hard-pressed to find a person who wasn’t influenced in some positive manner by a mentor of sorts.

-So it is with the WWC.
-Exceptional students will mentor their own peers under the watchful eyes of the QEP Director and the WWC Mentoring Coordinator / Lab Manager.
-The WWC seeks to express the importance of writing and benefits of mentoring in relation to it.
+So it is with the Wildcats Write.
+Exceptional students mentor their own peers under the watchful eyes of the QEP faculty and staff.
+The Wildcats Write seeks to express the importance of writing and benefits of mentoring in relation to it.
 The positive results are boundless.